Basic quasi-reductive root data and supergroups: Preliminaries

 \section{Preliminaries}

-Throughout, $\bk$ is assumed to be an algebraically closed field of any characteristic not equal to $2$.
-Let $\salg$ denote the category of commutative $\bk$-superalgebras.
+Throughout, {{$\bk$ is assumed to be an algebraically closed field of characteristic $0$. }} Let $\salg$ denote the category of commutative $\bk$-superalgebras.
 For $A=A_\bz\oplus A_\bo\in \salg$, denote by $U(A_\bz)$ the group of invertible elements in $A_\bz$ and with $J_A$ the ideal generated by odd nilpotents.
-If $X=(|X|,\cO_X)$ is an affine superscheme, we denote with $|X|$ the underlying topogical space, with $\cO_X$ its structural sheaf and with $\cO(X)$ the superalgebra of global sections (see \cite{CCF}, \cite{Var} for notation and preliminaries).
+If $X=(|X|,\cO_X)$ is an affine superscheme, we denote with $|X|$ the underlying topological space, with $\cO_X$ its structural sheaf and with $\cO(X)$ the superalgebra of global sections (see \cite{CCF}, \cite{Var} for notation and preliminaries).